asu-gkg/p4-learn/06-RSVP/README.md

 reservations through the controller's CLI.
 The controller should make the allocations taking into account `src`, `dst`, `duration` and `bw`.
-Furthermore, although the controller will take the reservation `bandwidth` into consideration when making the path allocations, we will still not rate limit them in practice.
+Furthermore, although the controller will take the reservation `bandwidth` into consideration when making the path allocations, we will not enforce an actual rate limit until the next part of the exercise (see below).

 ## Configure MPLS from the Controller